 In 1940 a German bomb did some damage to the cinema and the organ, but these were repaired.

 It was re-named ABC from August 1961 and in October 1972 the Wurlitzer organ was removed to be installed in the Musical Museum, Brentford, Middlesex.
-The ABC closed as a cinema on 17th July 1976 with "Blondie" and "Adventures of a Taxi Driver".
+The ABC closed as a cinema on 17th July 1976 with Jim Bacus in “Blondie” and Barry Evans in “Adventures of a Taxi Driver”.

 It was converted into a Coral Bingo Club and from 1991 it operated as a Gala Bingo Club.
 The Gala Bingo Club was suddenly closed in around April 2010, and the building was boarded up, with all signage removed.
 When closed it was in excellent condition.